 Reservations are required to view the work.
 Viewings are in 15-minute, timed slots, and visitors must arrive 15 minutes before their assigned time in order not to lose their place.
 Reservations can be made by phone or through the website; it is worthwhile to call, as tickets are set aside for phone reservations.
 Call at least three weeks ahead if you want a Saturday slot, two weeks for a weekday slot.
-The telephone reservation office is open 9 am to 6 pm weekdays and 9 am to 2 pm on Saturday.
+The telephone reservation office is open 8 am to 6:30 pm Monday to Saturday.
 Operators do speak English, though not fluently, and to reach one you must wait for the Italian introduction to finish and then press "2."
 However, you can sometimes get tickets from one day to the next.
 Some city bus tours include a visit in their regular circuit, which may be a good option.
 Guided tours in English are available for €3.50 and also require a reservation.

 The painting was executed in what was the order's refectory, which is now referred to as the Cenacolo Vinciano.
 Take a moment to visit Santa Maria delle Grazie itself.
 It's a handsome, completely restored church, with a fine dome, which Bramante added along with a cloister about the time that Leonardo was commissioned to paint The Last Supper.

-Piazza Santa Maria delle Grazie 2, off Corso Magenta, Milan, 20123, Italy
+Piazza Santa Maria delle Grazie 2, off Corso Magenta, Milan, Lombardy, 20123, Italy

 02-4987588-Last Supper; 02-92800360-reservations; 02-4676111-church